Matt-Christopherson/Excellent-Employee-Tracker/README.md

 ## Usage
 First run schema.sql using sql in your terminal.
 Then open index.js and type in "node server.js" and begin answering the prompts.
 ## Contributing
-Special thanks to Connor Spendlove.
+Special thanks to Connor Spendlove for helping.
 ## Questions
 GitHub: https://github.com/matt-christopherson/